Spring Experiences

 You can enjoy an event every spring weekend at the 600-acre Virginia Horse Center on scenic Hwy 39 on the northern outskirts of Lexington.
 Stop by for dressage events and shows spotlighting various breeds.

-April 1 is the big day Lexington Carriage Company's historic tours by horse-drawn carriage, and we're here for it!
-This slow-paced narrated tour through downtown Lexington is the best way to get the highlights and trivia of our 1778 town.
-Climb aboard across the street from our Visitor Center.
+April 1 is a big day in downtown Lexington as the Lexington Carriage Company's horse-drawn carriage tours return for the season.
+This slow-paced, narrated tour through downtown is the best way to get the highlights and trivia about our 1778 town.

 Farm-to-Table Fare